freemjstudio/freemjstudio/README.md

 <h3 align="center">
-Improve and Prove !
+Hello there !
 This is Minjee Woo 😺
 </h3>